 Peter Ellis Park

-The City intends to install two floodlight towers on Peter Ellis Park (Leeming) in mid 2017; with cabling laid for an additional two floodlight towers in to be installed in future.
+The City is installing two floodlight towers at Peter Ellis Park (Leeming), this is due for completion in March 2018; with cabling laid for an additional two floodlight towers in to be installed in future.

 The Peter Ellis map shows the position of the new light towers.
 Frequently Asked Questions for Peter Ellis Park are also attached that address some of the common queries/concerns that have been raised by residents in previous floodlighting projects.